Josephine MacLeod

-Josephine MacLeod (1858 – 15 October 1949) was an American friend and devotee of Swami Vivekananda.
+Josephine MacLeod (26 December 1858 – 15 October 1949) was an American friend and devotee of Swami Vivekananda.
 She had a strong attachment to India and was an active participant in the Ramakrishna Vivekananda movement.
 She was given the nicknames "Tantine" and "Jo Jo" by Vivekananda.
 She considered Swami Vivekananda to be her friend and helped him with his finances.
 MacLeod was not a sanyasin, unlike many others such as Sister Nivedita or Sister Christine.
 She was instrumental in spreading Vivekananda's message on Vedanta in the West.
 She made many contributions to the initial and the later phases of the development of the order of Ramakrishna and Vivekananda.
 She was a contributor to many causes espoused by Sister Nivedita, the most famous disciple of Vivekananda, including that of contributing financially towards the development of the Indian National Movement especially in Bengal and elsewhere in India.

 Life

 Early life

-Josephine was born in 1858 in Chicago to John David MacLeod and Mary Ann Lennon.
+Josephine was born on 26 December 1858, on Boxing Day, in Chicago to John David MacLeod and Mary Ann Lennon.
 Her father was an American of Scottish descent.
 The couple had three sons and three daughters.
 Two of their daughters, Betty (1852–1931) and Josephine (1858–1949), became disciples of Swami Vivekananda.
 Betty married Mr. William Sturges of Chicago in 1876 and had a son named Hollister and a daughter named Alberta, who were also intimately connected with the Vedanta Societies and Ramakrishna order.
 Being unmarried herself, Josephine stayed with Betty and her family.
 After the death of William Sturges in 1894, Betty married Francis Legett, a businessman of New York, in 1895.
 Swami Vivekananda attended this marriage in Paris.
 Ridgely Manor, which later became famous as one of the places to accommodate Swami Vivekananda during his travel to Americas and Europe in 1899, belonged to the Legett family.